Francis Suttill

 Francis Alfred Suttill was born in 1910 to a British father and French mother at Mons-en-Barœul, near Lille.
 He was educated at Stonyhurst College in Lancashire and studied law at the University of Lille.
 After moving to London he was called to the Bar; in 1935 he married and had two sons.

-Exactly what happened during Suttill's interrogation remains unknown.
+All three were taken to the Sicherheitsdienst (SS counter‐intelligence service) headquarters at Avenue Foch, but exactly what happened during Suttill's interrogation remains unknown.
 Though a number of surviving agents and their German captors later gave their accounts, these were often contradictory or incomplete, though it seems clear that Norman was the only agent to see Suttill before he was sent to Berlin for further questioning a few days later.
 One of the German interrogators at Avenue Foch, Ernst Vogt, claimed that Suttill had made a pact with the SS, sparing the lives of all those involved in return for the locations of arms depots.
 However, the available evidence suggests that it was Norman who began to talk.

-Several agents who met Norman during their time in custody reported that he had agreed to work with the Germans: for example, when Marcel Rousset, wireless operator for the BUTLER circuit, was arrested in September 1943 Norman told him that the Gestapo knew everything about F Section, and advised him to admit everything he knew.
+Several SOE agents who met Norman during their time in custody reported that he had agreed to work with the Germans: for example, when Marcel Rousset, wireless operator for the BUTLER circuit, was arrested in September 1943 Norman told him that the Gestapo knew everything about F Section, and advised him to admit everything he knew.
 Why he decided to cooperate is open to question.
-A courier with a PROSPER sub-group noted that prior to their arrests Suttill had described Norman as being 'very tired' and in need of a break, which may have weakened his resolve.
+A courier with a PROSPER sub‐group noted that prior to their arrests Suttill had described Norman as being "very tired" and in need of a break, which may have weakened his resolve.
 Certainly the shock of being shown the breadth of information passed by double agent Déricourt must have profoundly shaken both Norman and Suttill, and apparently convinced Norman that their position was hopeless.
-Several days later Norman was forced by the Germans to send a wireless transmission; to warn London, he purposely left out a security check to show that he was acting under duress, but he was dumbfounded when tthe reply simply told him not to forget it next time.
+Several days later Norman was forced by the Germans to send a wireless transmission; to warn London, he purposely left out a security check to show that he was acting under duress, but he was dumbfounded when the reply simply told him not to forget it next time.
 Joseph Placke, the assistant to the head of the wireless section, later stated that this was the point at which Norman gave up any remaining thoughts of resisting their demands.

 After his deportation to Berlin, Suttill was transferred to Sachsenhausen concentration camp.
-According to the testimony of an orderly, Suttill was placed in solitary confinement in the prison block, and remained there until his execution at the end of March 1945, along with Charles Grover-Williams, a former racing driver who had been organiser of the CHESTNUT circuit.
-Major Francis Suttill was posthumously awarded the DSO.
+According to the testimony of an orderly, Suttill was placed in solitary confinement in the prison block, and remained there until his execution at the end of March 1945, along with Charles Grover‐Williams, a former racing driver who had been organiser of the CHESTNUT circuit.